 Welcome to the Catholic University Journal of Law and Technology (JLT), formerly known as the CommLaw Conspectus: Journal of Communications Law and Technology Policy.
-The Catholic University Journal of Law and Technology publishes thoughtful, timely, and useful articles that discuss recent developments in communications law, information privacy law, and intellectual property law.
-These fields are constantly undergoing rapid changes, and we are dedicated to addressing cutting-edge issues, policies, and technologies.
+As Catholic Law's premier publication to sit at the intersection of law and technology, JLT publishes thoughtful, timely, and useful articles that analyze legal issues created by ever-changing technology.
+Technology law and policy are constantly undergoing rapid changes, and JLT is dedicated to addressing and highlighting cutting-edge issues facing this area of law.

 Located in Washington, D.C., JLT shares a unique relationship with the Federal Communications Commission and other federal policymakers.
 Members of JLT also work closely with the Catholic University Law & Technology Institute.
 This one-of-a-kind program prepares law students for practice in communications law, information privacy law, and intellectual property law through seminars, courses, and externships in government, industry, public interest organizations, and law firms.